 Your parent might have some misconceptions about online therapy.
 It’s helpful to address these directly.
 A common myth is that you can’t form a genuine connection with a therapist you don’t meet in person.
 You can explain that therapists are trained to build strong, supportive relationships through video and phone calls.
 Another concern is effectiveness.
 Reassure them that numerous studies show online therapy is just as effective as in-person sessions for many conditions.
 Finally, many people worry about cost, but you can let them know that therapy is a Medicare Part B covered service, making it an affordable and accessible option.

-Find the Right Provider Together
+How to Find the Right Therapist Together

 Finding the right therapist is a personal choice.
 Offer to research options with your parent, letting them have the final say.
 Look for providers who specialize in geriatric counseling and have experience working with older adults.
 Sit with your parent and read through therapist bios together.
 This can help them feel more connected to the process and find someone they feel comfortable with.
 You can explore the profiles of our therapists to see the kinds of compassionate, experienced professionals who are available.
 Making this a joint effort can empower your parent and make the first step feel less intimidating.